enricogenauck/enricogenauck-de/recruiters-welcome/index.md

 <!--End mc_embed_signup-->

 I promise I won't spam you with boring status updates.
-It will be just a simple heads up when the time comes.
+It will be just a simple ping when the time comes.
 Then we can chat, get to know each other and see if there are some great opportunities for us.